Greater Nevada Field

-Greater Nevada Field is a Minor League Baseball venue in the Western United States, located in Reno, Nevada.
+Greater Nevada Field is a Minor League Baseball venue located in Reno, Nevada, in the Western United States.
 Opened on April 17, 2009, it is the home of the Triple-A Reno Aces of the Pacific Coast League.
 Greater Nevada Field is on the north bank of the Truckee River and welcomes over 500,000 ticketed fans per year.

 History

 The drive to build a stadium in the Reno-Sparks area began in 2002, with Sierra Nevada Baseball's purchase of land near the Sparks Marina.
-In 2003, state legislature passed a Washoe county rental car tax surcharge to partially finance the new stadium.
+In 2003, the Nevada Legislature passed a rental car tax surcharge for Washoe County to partially finance the new stadium.
 However, Sierra Nevada Baseball's plans fell through when they were unable to secure the private financing portion of construction, as well as the cost to purchase and relocate a Triple-A team.

 In 2007, SK Baseball stepped in and proposed a new stadium plan, redeveloping an eastern portion of downtown Reno.
 They entered into an agreement with the county in May 2007, secured financing, and bought the Tucson Sidewinders with the intent of moving them to Reno by the 2009 season.

 Ground was broken on February 25, 2008, for what was tentatively called Sierra Nevada Stadium.
-It was constructed on an accelerated schedule, with only 1 year, 50 days between breaking ground and opening day.
+It was constructed on an accelerated schedule, with only one year and fifty days between breaking ground and opening day.

 On April 17, 2009, the Reno Aces played their first home game in Aces Stadium, to an over-capacity crowd of 9,167.
 They beat the Salt Lake Bees, 11–1.

 The stadium hosted the 2013 Triple-A All-Star Game in which the International League All-Stars defeated the Pacific Coast League All-Stars, 4–3.
 Reno's Matt Davidson won the Home Run Derby.

 On September 16, 2015, the United Soccer League announced that Reno had been selected to receive an expansion franchise.
 Reno 1868 FC began play in 2017 at Greater Nevada Field and was owned and operated by the same management as the Reno Aces until the club folded at the conclusion of the 2020 Season.

 On March 17, 2016, the Aces and Greater Nevada Credit Union announced a 15-year agreement for naming rights, changing the name of the stadium from Aces Ballpark to Greater Nevada Field.
 Terms of the agreement were not disclosed.